2022 Chevrolet Silverado 1500 Trim Levels, Configurations & Comparisons.

 It's worth noting here that all trims have power windows and door locks.
 The LT has a remote starter so the owner can get the truck running and warmed up on cold winter days.
 The infotainment systems, driver-assist tech and safety features are all mostly the same here.

 Compare the LT vs RST Trim Levels.
 What Is the Difference?

 Choosing the RST trim means more power and torque.
 This trim comes with a 5.3-liter V8 engine.
 It has 355 horses under its hood and a torque rating of 383 pound-feet.
 The RST gets 18-inch Bright Silver aluminum wheels and all-season tires.
 In addition to the LED headlights and taillights, this model also gets LED fog lamps.

 A lot of the cosmetic features on the outside revert back to those offered on the Custom trim.
 The bumpers and other parts lose the chrome and go back to being body-colored.
 Most of the interior features carry over from the LT trim.
 The safety features and driver-assist features are practically identical.
 The main differences here are in the powertrain and mechanical features.

-Compare the RST vs Custom Trail Boss Trims.
+Compare the Silverado 1500 RST vs Custom Trail Boss.
 What Is the Difference?

 The Custom Trail Boss gets a downgrade in certain areas.
 The seats go back to the manually adjusted 4-way models.
 It otherwise has the same infotainment system and safety features as the Custom trim.

-Compare the Custom Trail Boss vs LT Trail Boss.
+Compare the Trail Boss vs LT Trail Boss.
 What Is the Difference?